AlwinGC/AlwinGC/README.md

 👋 Hi, I’m Alwin Christie

+**Little bit about me**

+* 🎓 I’m currently studying Computer Programming and Analysis course at Georgian College

-🌱 I’m currently learning Python
+* 🌱 I’m currently learning Python

-📫 How to reach me : alwingeorgechristie@gmail.com
+* 📫 How to reach me : alwingeorgechristie@gmail.com

 <!---
 AlwinGC/AlwinGC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.